 Window treatments are the perfect way to tie together the design of any kitchen, living room, bedroom, or bathroom.
 With so many options to choose from, you might have some trouble sorting through window treatment ideas.

 Try these 15 ideas to liven up your space!
-Feel free to mix and match these ideas as long as it feels suitable for your room.
+Feel free to mix and match these ideas as long as it feels suitable for your room and specific window installation.

 15 Window Dressings Perfect for Any Interior Design Aesthetic